eProsima/Fast-DDS-monitor/docs/rst/user_manual/select_entity.rst

 ###############

 The application stores one entity as  **last entity clicked** in order to manage what information is displayed.
-In the context of the Fast DDS Monitor, an entity is every element that can be tracked by the monitor (see :ref:`entities`).
+In the context of the DDS Monitor, an entity is every element that can be tracked by the monitor (see :ref:`entities`).
 To set one entity as *clicked* double click in any entity in any of the :ref:`left_sidebar_layout` panels, and this entity will be set as *Selected Entity* for the whole application from now on.